Rquaicoo/Tree-Traversal-Algorithms/README.md

 # Tree-Traversal-Algorithms
-An interactive CLI application where a user can earch for an item in a search space using traversal algorithms
+An interactive CLI application where a user can search for an item in a search space using traversal algorithms

 ## Structure of code